api3dao/oev-docs/docs/reference/oev-network/overview/oev-playground.md

 walk you through the entire searcher flow by providing a graphical interface to perform each step.

-The playground consults the following:
+The playground consists of the following:

 - How to bridge ETH to the OEV network.
 - How to deposit collateral in the OevAuctionHouse contract.